Skip to main content

 Persistent memory

-Semantic facts, episodic session arcs, and procedural style rules — all extracted automatically, stored in SQLite, retrieved via hybrid search with Reciprocal Rank Fusion.
+Semantic facts, episodic session arcs, and procedural style rules.
+Extracted with structured LLM output, classified by LLM-primary write policy with local safety guards, retrieved via hybrid search with Reciprocal Rank Fusion.